Kaleido-subs/style-guide/docs/index.md

 # The Kaleido Subtitling Style Handbook

+!!!
+Danger "Editing Guidelines"
+    Always ensure you follow the guidelines provided to you by the group or company you work for!<br>
+    This is especially important if you're working in an official capacity.

 This document covers different aspects of subtitling best practices.
 These guidelines are tailored to portraying subtitles in a way that is both accessible and appealing to viewers.